OCB7D2D/OcbConsoleHelpers/README.md

 probably should already know that if you want to use this mod, again this mod is not meant to be used by end users!

-## Helpers to adjust hand/foot positions for vehicles
+## Helpers to adjust hand/foot/seat position/rotation for vehicles

 Optimizing hand/foot positions/rotations via xml-edit and re-starting the game is very tedious!
 This mod allows you to adjust the positions